 Patient outcomes between different classes have improved most markedly for the working and middle classes and as a consequence their are more people living longer from these groups.
 The current attacks on the Welfare State are driven by Ideology not evidence and have drained the inward investment in the NHS.

-The drive for Privatisation and the Austerity Agenda have created ineffective internal markets and forced hospitals and GPs to compete for patients.
-The funding for acute care has risen 1% since 2009 which is represents a gap of at least 16% and social care has decreased by over 10%.
+The drive for Privatisation and the Austerity Agenda has created ineffective internal markets and forced hospitals and GPs to compete for patients.
+The funding for acute care has risen 1% since 2009, which is, represents a gap of at least 16% and social care has decreased by over 10%.
 The funding for 65+ has decreased by 26%.
-The UN view this as a breach of the Older Populations Human Rights.
+The UN views this as a breach of the Older Populations Human Rights.

 The Government plans to cut hospital beds by 20% under the guise of moving people back in to the community hides the fact that Social Care is almost 100% privatised and failing.
 Mental Health Services are in an even worse state with people waiting over 60 days for assessment on average.

 Due to self-harming and other factors it is estimated that at least 30 Thousand deaths could have been avoided had services been funded appropriately and in place.